Beyond Scalar Rewards: Dense Feedback for LLM Policy Synthesis in Sequential Social Dilemmas: Framework

 \textbf{Gathering}~\citep{leibo2017multi}.
 Agents navigate a 2D gridworld and collect apples ($+1$ reward).
-Apples respawn on a fixed 25-step timer.
-Agents may fire a tagging beam (2~hits remove a rival for 25~steps).
-The dilemma: agents can coexist peacefully and share resources, or attack rivals to monopolize apples, but aggression wastes time and reduces total welfare.
+Apples respawn every 25 steps.
+Agents can fire a tagging beam (2~hits remove a rival for 25~steps).
+The dilemma is whether agents can coexist peacefully and share resources, or attack rivals to monopolize apples (aggression wastes time and reduces total welfare).

 \textbf{Cleanup}~\citep{hughes2018inequity}.
-A public goods game with two regions: a river that accumulates waste, and an orchard where apples grow.
+A public goods game with two regions: a river that accumulates waste and an orchard where apples grow.
 Apples only regrow when the river is sufficiently clean.
-Agents can fire a cleaning beam (costs $-1$) to remove waste, or collect apples ($+1$).
+Agents can fire a cleaning beam (costs $-1$) to remove waste or collect apples ($+1$).
 A penalty beam (costs $-1$, inflicts $-50$ on the target) can tag rivals out for 25~steps.
-The dilemma: cleaning is costly but benefits everyone; purely selfish agents free-ride on others' cleaning.
+The dilemma is that cleaning is costly but benefits everyone, and selfish agents take advantage of others' cleaning.

-Both games use 8--9 discrete actions (4 movement directions, 2 rotations, beam, stand, and optionally clean) and episodes of $H\!=\!1000$ steps.
+Both games use 8--9 discrete actions (4 movement directions, 2 rotations, beam, stand, and clean where appropriate) and episodes of $H\!=\!1000$ steps.
 Screenshots of both environments are shown in Figure~\ref{fig:env-screenshots} (Appendix).